QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

     printBook(**book)
 ```

-Suppose we have a very long list of structured dictionary, this can will make our function scalable.
+When we have a very long list of structured dictionaries, this can will make our function scalable.

 ### Arbitrary Argument List

+`*` can be used when defining a function.

 In many cases, we do not have prior knowledge about how many parameters will be put into the function.

-`*args` operator can be used to input argument with an arbitary size.

 ```{code-cell} python3
 def arb(*args):